dfguerrerom/mgci-docs/docs/source/defineenvs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An area of interest (AOI) needs to be defined at the outset of this analysis.
-Due to the nature of the calculations of the the real surface area layer this needs to go beyond the boundary of the country by at least 7km as the calculations look at focal cells around an individual pixel in the DEM dataset.
+Due to the nature of the calculations of the real surface area layer this needs to go beyond the boundary of the country by at least 7km as the calculations look at focal cells around an individual pixel in the DEM dataset.
 We suggest users buffer the bounding box of the country boundary out by 10km.